Skip to content

 • DataFrame

-In case output_type is "DataFrame", returns a DataFrame with the following format: index = MultiIndex[object_model_name, manufacturer_id, alarm_type], columns = [attribute, ...]
+In case output_type is "DataFrame", returns a pandas DataFrame with the following format: index = MultiIndex[object_model_name, manufacturer_id, alarm_type], columns = [attribute, ...]

 • dict[str, dict[int, dict[str, dict[str, Any]]]]